Where are the Centers located?

 What is the educational level of the teachers?

-Classroom teachers have a minimum of a Bachelor’s degree in early education or an early childhood field along with at least 2 years of experience in the classroom.
-Classroom aides have a minimum of an Associate’s degree in early childhood education or related field and a minimum of 6 months experience working in a child care setting.
+Classroom teachers have a minimum of an Associate’s degree in early education or an early childhood field along with at least 1 year of experience in the classroom.
+Classroom aides have a minimum of a Child Development Associate (CDA) credential or an Associate’s degree in early childhood education or related field and a minimum of 6 months experience working in a child care setting.

 Are the Centers licensed child care facilities?